nolanlawson/dotjs-2016/readme.md

 > * Java (Sun)
 > * Flash (Macromedia)
 > * XUL (Mozilla)
-> * Silverlight/Avalon (Microsoft)
+> * Silverlight (Microsoft)

 .footnote[.right[– [Chris Kaminski, Web Standards Project (2004)](http://www.webstandards.org/2004/10/01/the-web-as-platform/)]]

 ???

-But to be fair, even though Microsoft was the 800-pound gorilla in the room, plenty of others wanted to get in on the emerging web app landscape.
-An article from 2004 notes Java, Flash, XUL, and Silverlight (then known as "project Avalon") were the primary competitors for HTML5.
+But even though Microsoft was the 800-pound gorilla in the room, plenty of others wanted to get in on the emerging web app landscape.
+An article from 2004 notes Java, Flash, and XUL, and Silverlight were the primary competitors for HTML5.

 ---

+# HTML5 was a response to Flash/Silverlight

+???

+So in this light, HTML5, and the work of the WHAT WG (Web Hypertext Application Technology Working Group) on what would later become HTML5 can be seen as a response to Flash.

+At the time, if you were build rich web applications, Flash, Java applets, Silverlight, and similar technologies were compelling alternatives to HTML because there was a lot you couldn't do with the open web.
+Today you can.

+--

+* File upload
+* Video
+* Clipboard
+* Canvas
+* SVG
+* Animations
+* etc.

+???

+So this is where the inspiration for HTML5 comes from.
+This is why we have file uploads, SVG, CSS animations canvas, copy-paste, video, etc. The web looked at what native plugins like Silverlight and Flash were doing, and made sure that the open web could be competitive with that.

+Otherwise, users would have just voted with their feet, and Flash, Silverlight, and Java would have continued to grow dominant.

+---

 # HTML5 won!

 ???

-So this is where the inspiration for HTML5 comes from.
-This is why we have file uploads, CSS animations, SVG, canvas, copy-paste, video, etc. The web looked at what native plugins like Silverlight and Flash were doing, and made sure that the open web could be competitive.

 And it worked!
 Today, Flash and Silverlight are slowly fading away.
+Java applets are a distant memory.
 HTML5 reigns supreme.

+If you want to build a compelling web application, whether it's an email app, a video website, or a 3D game, you can do it with purely open web technologies.

+--

+## ...on desktop.

+???

+But there's a new threat.
+Because the web only really won on desktop.

+Ask yourself: what do you use for your email client on desktop?
+Probably a web browser.
+On mobile?
+Probably a native app.

 ---